peterfraedrich/discovered/README.md

     redis_port (default: 6379) : redis port
-    redis_db (default: 0) : redis db index for the service discovery information redis_auth (default: None) : redis auth string if required ttl (default: -1) : set a TTL on nodes, requiring them to re-register to stay enabled auto (default: True) : auto-discover node details on registration
+    redis_db (default: 0) : redis db index for the service discovery information redis_auth (default: None) : redis auth string if required ttl (default: -1) : set a TTL (seconds) on nodes, requiring them to re-register to stay enabled auto (default: True) : auto-discover node details on registration

     Instantiates a new connection to the Redis service discovery keys.